 Dental treatments consist of several procedures to make sure your oral concern is met and your toothache is fixed.

 Dental fractures are another reason why you need an emergency dentist.
-It is a break or cracks in the hard shell of the tooth that can cause severe pain in your mouth.
+It is a break or crack in the hard shell of the tooth that can cause severe pain in your mouth.

-Depending on how serious the fracture is, the tooth may not cause any problem.
-There are many types of treatment for a dental fracture but this will also vary on the type of crack.
+Depending on how serious the fracture is, the tooth may not cause any problems.
+There are many types of treatment for a dental fracture, but this will also vary depending on the type of crack.

-Ceramic filling, bonding, root canal, and implant are the type of treatment your dentist may advise you.
-Tooth loss is the worst that can happen when you let your fracture untreated.
+Ceramic filling, bonding, root canals, and implants are the types of treatments your dentist may advise you on.
+Tooth loss is the worst that can happen when you let your fracture go untreated.

 Do you need dental services?
 Call 800-123-456.

-Depending on the severity of the toothaches, the pain can extend from mild to severe cases to continuous and on and off feeling.
+Depending on the severity of the toothaches, the pain can extend from mild to severe cases to a continuous, on-and-off feeling.
 A warning you may feel when you have toothaches are:

-• A metal-taste that comes from infected taste.
+A metal-taste that comes from an infected taste.

 Prevent yourself from suffering from toothaches, consult our dentist today!